 The federal Parent PLUS loan is intended to assist parents in paying for their children’s education or, more often, to supplement the financial aid received by their student.
 This is a supplemental loan based on a credit application.
 Repayment generally begins 60 days after the final disbursement.
 For most families, this means March of the academic year.
-However once your loan has been disbursed you may request that repayment be deferred during periods while your student is enrolled at least half-time (6.0 credits).
-More information can be found under the Financial Aid section of Blackboard.
+However, once your loan has been disbursed you may request that repayment be deferred during periods while your student is enrolled at least half-time (6.0 credits).
+More information can be found under the Financial Aid section of the Campus Offices site.

 Alternative/Supplemental Loan Program

-Students who require funding beyond what grants, scholarships and federal Subsidized/ Unsubsidized loans provide may want to consider applying for a supplemental loan to cover the remaining tuition balance and/or costs for indirect expenses like transportation, living expenses or books & supplies.
+Students who require funding beyond what grants, scholarships, and federal Subsidized/ Unsubsidized loans provide may want to consider applying for a supplemental loan to cover the remaining tuition balance and/or costs for indirect expenses like transportation, living expenses, or books & supplies.
 Alternative loans are private supplemental loans offered by various lenders.
-They are meant to function as a supplement to the grants, scholarships and Direct Loans you receive.
-Visit the Financial Aid section of Blackboard for more information on Alternative/Private Loans.
+They are meant to function as a supplement to the grants, scholarships, and Direct Loans you receive.
+Visit the Financial Aid section of the Campus Offices site for more information on Alternative/Private Loans.

 Required Steps for Federal Subsidized & Unsubsidized Loans